 However, Ollantaytambo should be understood as a special place that stands very much on its own two feet for a few good reasons.
 It is worth making a stop at before you visit Machu Picchu, rather than simply going directly from Cusco.
 The village has been continuously inhabited since the 13th century, and was actually the only place in Peru where the Spanish army suffered a resounding defeat (or at least held them back successfully until they returned with more forces) and remains a leading example of Inca architecture.
 Its location within the Sacred Valley is also simply stunning for the surrounding mountains and valley.

 In fact, due to the tourism infrastructure it has in place, it’s a great alternative base for discovering the secrets of the wider Sacred Valley.
-So, whether you’re staying for one night or two, here’s our advice on the best things to do in Ollantaytambo, where to stay in town (Hotels & Hostels), transport options, and some tips on the best places to eat amongst the dozens of options.
+So, whether you’re staying for one night or two, here’s our advice on the best things to do in Ollantaytambo, where to stay in town (Hotels & Hostels), transportation options, and some tips on the best places to eat amongst the dozens of options.
 If you’re reading this and still not exactly sure how to get to Machu Picchu from Ollantaytambo, we’ve got all the answers for you too!

 HERE ARE THE TOP THINGS TO DO IN OLLANTAYTAMBO